Unlock Omaha Delicious Roots: A Taste of the Heartland

 Omaha steakhouses signature dishes

 The Omaha steak is at the heart of the region’s food identity.
-At Johnny’s New York Steak House, I saw cuts aged to perfection.
-A third-generation butcher told me, “Our beef grazes on Flint Hills hay, then finishes on grain for 120 days.”
+At Johnny’s New York Steak House, you see cuts aged to perfection.
+A third-generation butcher tells you, “Our beef grazes on Flint Hills hay, then finishes on grain for 120 days.”
 This process makes the meat incredibly tender, a key feature of Omaha steakhouses.

 The Perfect Omaha Steak: What Makes It Special

-But there’s more to Omaha’s food scene.
+But there’s more to city’s food scene.
 The Runza sandwich is a must-try.
 It’s a yeast-raised pocket filled with seasoned beef, onion, and cabbage.
 This sandwich is a taste of Nebraska’s history.

 Runza: Nebraska’s Beloved Pocket Sandwich